OWRC/interpolants/modelling/waterbudget/data.md

 $$\text{Rainfall} + \text{Snowmelt} = \textit{Atmospheric Yield}$$

-The aim of the model design is to simulatneously reduce the amount of computational processes and leverage near-realtime data assimilation products.
-It is recognized from a hydrological model design perspective, that the dynamic processes that dictate the spatial distribution of watershed moisture is only affected by atmopheric yeild, that is water sourced from the atmosphere in liquid form.
+The aim of the model design is to simultaneously reduce the amount of computational processes and leverage near-realtime data assimilation products.
+It is recognized from a hydrological model design perspective, that the dynamic processes that dictate the spatial distribution of watershed moisture is only affected by atmospheric yield, that is water sourced from the atmosphere in liquid form.